Books, Magazines, Newspapers, Programs, and Similar Items

 Backstreets Magazine, magazine devoted to Bruce Springsteen, loads of articles and pix on the Boss.
 Have the following issues available; your choice $6 each:

-Relix Magazine, back issues your choice $6.00 each.
+Relix Magazine, back issues your choice $6.00 each except as noted.
 These are in really nice condition from an old collection:

 Strange Things Happening, Vol. 1, No 2 (June 1988) UK music magazine with feature article on Iggy & the Stooges, also Giant Sand, The Shamen, Richard Brautigan, Wire, others, record reviews, the usual.
 Nice magazine, interesting and well done, clean with minimal wear, $12.